Good news: you’ll love this list whether you’re the laziest person alive, or an over-active member of the CrossFit cult.

 Running races and other sports events: Our 2018 Koh Samui events calendar lists upcoming road races, marathons and fun runs.
 In a typical year, there are a number of short charity fun runs (under 10km), a midnight run through Chaweng, plus a marathon and triathlon.

 As a non-golfer, I just Googled “how many calories burned in a round of golf”.
 I’m not sure the “ride-in-a-cart-while-a-caddy-carries-everything” answer earns its place in the sports and exercise section … but I digress.
 Santiburi Samui Country Club, high up in the hills above (and with an incredible view of) Samui’s north coast, is Koh Samui’s best golf course (and its only 18-hole option).
 It offers full cart and caddy service.
 Shoes and clubs are available for rent, and other golfing paraphernalia is available at the pro shop.
 After a round, relax with a light lunch and refreshing drink in Santiburi’s breezy patio restaurant.
 A dress code is in place and reservations are necessary.

 Free things to do

 I’m crazy about plants – I might love them more than Prince Charles.
 So Koh Samui’s orchids and tropical flowers are a real treat.
-For a longer visit you might consider adding extra flower power to your accommodation.
-If so, visit to a Koh Samui garden centre would easily add some gorgeous orchids to your life.
+For a longer visit, you might consider adding extra flower power to your accommodation.
+If so, visiting a Koh Samui garden centre would easily add some gorgeous orchids to your life.
 Throughout your stay, keep your eyes open for incredible butterflies, too!